cpappas18/cheatsheet/README.md

 ## About this repository
 This is a collaborative open repository that anyone is encouraged to contribute to.
+Each document contains a refresher (quick explanation, formula, code snippet, etc.) and links at the end of the document to a more in-depth explanation.

+## How to contribute
-To contribute, simply fork the repository and make changes to any file you want (or add new ones), then send a pull request !
+Simply fork this repository, add anything you want, then send a pull request !
+You can also just drop links to articles or videos and I'll take care of the formatting :)

 ## Topics to cover
 - [ ] Advanced mathematics, advanced and basic statistics